Muhammad Ashraf Khan Rind

 Muhammad Ashraf Khan Rind is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-279 (Muzaffargarh-XII) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-279 Muzaffargarh-XII in the 2018 Punjab provincial election.

+On 18 May 2023, he left the PTI due to the 2023 Pakistani protests.